nullscreen/fb-core/README.md

 # => 10000
 ```

-Fb::Page#weekly_metrics
+Fb::Page#weekly_insights
 --------------

-`weekly_metrics` allows you to get metrics that are available weekly such as
+`weekly_insights` allows you to get metrics that are available weekly such as
 `page_views_total`, `page_impressions`, `page_fan_adds`, etc. Refer to
 [metrics](https://developers.facebook.com/docs/graph-api/reference/v2.9/insights#availmetrics)
 for a list of available weekly metrics.